vicious-widgets/vicious/README.md

 Supported platforms: Linux, FreeBSD.

 - Arguments (per platform):
-  - Linux: takes battery ID as an argument, i.e. "BAT0"
+  * Linux: takes battery ID as an argument, i.e. "BAT0"
-  - FreeBSD: no arguments needed
+  * FreeBSD: no arguments needed
 - Returns (per platform):
-  - Linux: returns 1st value as state of requested battery, 2nd as charge level in percent, 3rd as remaining (charging or discharging) time and 4th as the wear level in percent
+  * Linux: returns 1st value as state of requested battery, 2nd as charge level in percent, 3rd as remaining (charging or discharging) time and 4th as the wear level in percent
-  - FreeBSD: see Linux, but wear level is not supported right now and always set to `0`
+  * FreeBSD: see Linux, but wear level is not supported right now and always set to `0`

+**vicious.widgets.date**

+Provides access to os.date, with optional time formatting provided as the format string - using regular date sequences.
+Supported platforms: platform independent.

+- Arguments:
+  * takes optional time offset, in seconds, as an argument for example to calculate time zone differences, otherwise current time is formatted
+- Returns:
+  * returns the output of os.date, formatted by provided sequences

+**vicious.widgets.fs**

+Provides usage of file system disk space.
+Supported platforms: platform independent.

+- Arguments:
+  * takes an (optional) argument which, if true, includes remote file systems, only local file systems are included by default
+- Returns:
+  * returns a table with string keys, using mount points as a base:
+    `{/ size_mb}`, `{/ size_gb}`, `{/ used_mb}`, ``{/ used_gb}, `{/ used_p}`,
+    `{/ avail_mb}`, `{/ avail_gb}`, `{/ avail_p}`, `{/home size_mb}` etc.

+**vicious.widgets.volume**

+Provides volume levels and state of requested mixers.
+Supported platforms: Linux, FreeBSD.

+- Arguments (per platform):
+  * Linux: takes the ALSA mixer control as an argument, i.e. `"Master"`, optionally append the card ID or other options, i.e. `"PCM -c 0"`
+  * FreeBSD: takes the mixer control as an argument, i.e. `"vol"`
+- Returns:
+  * returns 1st value as the volume level and 2nd as the mute state of the requested channel

 **vicious.widgets.cpu**